-WebPage Test provides general information about app performance based on numerous indicators.
-The results of the performance measurement session are clear, precise and accessible.
+Web Page Test provides general data about app performance based on numerous indicators.
+The results of the performance measurement session are clear, precise, and accessible.
 The tool is quite easy to use.

 Have you ever used a Speed Score performance indicator?
 This is a Google tool used by PageSpeed Insights.
-The solution provides information about both web and desktop performance.
-Thus, you have a complete picture of how the application will work in different environments.
+The solution provides data about both web and desktop performance.
+Thus, it gives a complete picture of how the application will work in different environments.

 New Relic APM

-New Relic APM is a cloud-based system with a clear intuitive interface and it provides you with all the significant details concerning any application’s environment.
-Here you can find the key metrics and ensure your app runs well.
-Additionally, New Relic APM may help you to solve other issues.
-It analyzes them in real-time and shows ways to fix them.
+New Relic APM is a cloud-based system with a clear, intuitive interface that provides all the significant details concerning any application’s environment.
+For example, you can find the key metrics and ensure your app runs well.
+Additionally, New Relic APM may help solve other issues.
+It analyzes them in real time and shows ways to fix them.

 Optimization of the Elements that Actually Need Optimization

-Get Acquainted with Useful Gems and Plugins
+Get Acquainted With Useful Gems and Plugins

 Specific Ruby gems and plugins provide great assistance with code optimization.
 For example:

 - Bullet gem helps to seamlessly address the N+1 problem, which will be discussed a little later.
 This gem is highly popular in the Ruby community and it works out of the box;